This is a detailed plan for helping your child meet their goals for after high school.

 There are 3 parts to the Transition Plan:

-A Post-Secondary Vision Statement: this paints a picture of what life might be like for your child after they turn 22 or finish high school (see link to article, below)
+A Post-Secondary Vision Statement: this paints a picture of what life might be like for your child after they turn 22 or finish high school

 A list of your child's disability-related needs: the skills your child will need in order to fulfill their vision for adult life